 This Airport, now owned by ENAIRE, is the third busiest airport in Spain, followed by Madrid and Barcelona.

-If you want to read more about this fantastic airport, follow this entry to deepen.
+If you want to read more about this great airport, follow this entry to deepen.

 Are there more Airports in Mallorca?

-Yes, there is one more in Mallorca.
-The Son Bonet aerodrome.
-Many years ago this was the airport that served Mallorca.
-In fact, the first commercial flight arrived in 1927 and was operated by the legendary company Iberia.
+Yes, there is one more airport in Mallorca – the Son Bonet aerodrome.
+Many years ago, this was the airport that served Mallorca.
+The first commercial flight arrived in 1927 and was operated by the legendary company Iberia.
 Nowadays, the airport mainly handles general and leisure aviation, and all passenger traffic is either private or from the flight schools.

-It’s important to understand that the problem is not of space, but of logistics.
-Since Palma is the capital and all the commercial, parcel and courier operations are for the institutions housed in Palma.
-Like another entrance of all this logistics is the Port of Palma.
+It’s important to understand that the problem is not related to having enough space but its logistics.
+Since Palma is the capital, it means all commercial, parcel and courier operations are done for the institutions housed in Palma.
+Another important player is the Port of Palma.

-If you think about it, it is quite logical, considering that in Mallorca the approximate population is around 1M of people and that “only” in the capital inhabits 400,000 inhabitants.
-For this reason and for no other reason, the Palma de Mallorca Airport will be the only International Airport that serves the entire Island.
+If you think about it, it is quite logical, considering that Mallorca’s approximate population is around 1M of people, and the capital is home to more than 400000 inhabitants.
+For this reason only, the Palma de Mallorca Airport will be the only International Airport that serves the entire Island.

-And I am sorry to tell you that the creation of another “North Airport” airport for the area opposite the island is not foreseen in the medium-long term, for the same reason explained above.
+I am sorry to tell you that the creation of another “North Airport” for the area opposite the island is not foreseen in the medium-long term future, for the same reason explained above.

-So no, there will be neither Airport in Magaluf, nor Airport in Alcudia.
-Who knows in 100 years, maybe even cars fly and airports as we know them today is a thing of the past.
+So no, there will be neither Airport in Magaluf nor Airport in Alcudia.
+Who knows – maybe in 100 years cars will fly and airports, as we know them today, will be a thing of the past.

 The truth is that every year the airport undergoes modifications and extensions of terminals to be more organized and faster.
 The truth is that it is an exemplary model.

-We know on good faith that the opening of a new terminal is planned within the next 5 years.
-We do not know when.
-Undoubtedly, it will be a very good management, because despite not being extremely necessary at this time, it will help to classify different types of flights so that in the end the operations will be faster, and we will benefit all the users.
+We know in good faith that the opening of a new terminal is planned within the next five years, but it is unclear exactly when it will happen.
+Undoubtedly, it will be a very good addition, because despite not being extremely necessary at this time, it will help classify different types of flights so that in the end the operations will be faster, and benefit all the visitors of the airport.

 To finish, we leave you with this great video of a plane landing at the Airport of Mallorca.

-It is worth listening to the communications with Control Tower and the conversation between the Commander and the first officer.
+Listen to the conversation between the Commander and the first officer.
 It’s truly worth your time!